Sports car racing

-Success in sports car racing helped build the prestige of Alfa Romeo, Aston Martin, Audi, Bentley, BMW, Chevrolet, Ferrari, Jaguar, Lamborghini, Lancia, Lotus, Maserati, Mercedes-Benz, and Porsche.
+Sports car racing is one of the main categories of circuit auto racing, alongside open-wheel racing, touring car racing and stock car racing.
+Success in the sport has helped build the prestige of various car manufacturers, such as Alfa Romeo, Aston Martin, Audi, Bentley, BMW, Chevrolet, Ferrari, Jaguar, Lamborghini, Lancia, Lotus, Maserati, Mercedes-Benz, and Porsche.
 These makers' top road cars have often been similar in engineering and styling to those raced.
 This close association with the exotic nature of the cars distinguishes between sports car racing and touring cars.

 The 24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of Le Mans are considered the Triple Crown of endurance racing.
 Other crown-jewel sports car endurance races include Petit Le Mans, Nürburgring 24 Hours, Spa 24 Hours, Bathurst 12 Hour and Suzuka 1000km.